TaskRay Shared Responsibility Model

 Please refer to Saleforce’s Security site for details.

-if you're ready to find out how TaskRay can help you get every customer off t a good start, we're here to help!
+If you want to learn more about how TaskRay can help you get every customer off to a good start, sign up for our next overview webinar.